harishkesavarao/harishkesavarao.github.io/_posts/2025-08-04-data-lakehouse.md

 Data observability covers five properties: freshness, volume, distribution, schema, and lineage.

-**Freshness:** is the data as recent as the SLA promises?
+**Freshness:** is the data as recent as defined in the SLA?

 **Volume:** are row counts within expected bounds?
-A pipeline that silently drops 40% of records is a governance failure, not just an engineering one.
+Are we recording the % of deviation from the average row counts for the past 30 days?

 **Distribution:** are column value distributions stable?
-A shift in the distribution of a key dimension is often the first signal of an upstream data quality issue — before any explicit data quality check fires.
+A shift in the distribution of a key dimension is often the first signal of an upstream data quality issue

 **Schema:** did the schema change without a corresponding contract update?

 **Lineage:** can you trace a value in a Gold table back to its source system?

 The ownership question matters more than the tooling.
 A team that owns their data product owns the observability signals for that product.

-They set the expected volume bounds.
-They define what "freshness" means for their SLA.
-They are paged when the distribution shifts.
-Observability tooling without ownership is just dashboards nobody acts on.
+- They set the expected volume numbers.
+- They define what "freshness" means for their SLA.
+- They are paged when the distribution shifts.

-How we built observability into pipelines without making it someone's full-time job: by making it declarative.
-Expected row count ranges, null rate thresholds, and distribution bounds are defined in the data product specification alongside the schema.
-The pipeline validates against them at each layer boundary.
+By making observability declarative, we built it into pipelines without making it another task to be performed later.
+Expected row count ranges, null rate thresholds, and distribution are defined in the data product specification alongside the schema.
+The pipeline validates against them at each layer.
 Violations block promotion from Bronze to Silver.
 This is not a separate observability system — it is the pipeline enforcing the contract at runtime.

 ---

 ## Semantic layer

 One governed definition per metric.
-This is the principle that most data teams agree with and almost none implement consistently.
+This is the principle that most data teams agree with consistently.

 A semantic layer sits between the physical data model and the consumer — whether that consumer is a BI tool, an analyst running SQL, or an AI agent generating queries.
 It defines what "revenue" means, what "active user" means, what time zone "today" refers to.
 One definition, one place, applied consistently.